This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Sauces for Prime Rib

-Low and slow cooking locks in all the juices for maximum flavor and tenderness!
-When you roast low and slow in the oven, you’ll notice there will be a very small amount of juice that accumulates in the bottom of the roasting pan.
-All of the drippings remain in the roast, resulting in beef that is more tender and juicy than any other method of cooking.
+Low and slow cooking locks in all the juices for maximum flavor and tenderness.
+When you slow roast a prime rib, you will notice there is a very small amount of juice at the bottom of the roasting pan.
+All of the drippings remain in the roast, resulting in beef that is juicier than any other cooking method!

-Once it is slow-roasted to the desired degree of doneness, put it in a high heat oven for about 15 minutes before serving to achieve a beautifully crisp, browned crust on the outside which adds tons of flavor.
-Serve this delicacy over creamy mashed potatoes or easy instant pot mashed potatoes and you are sure to have your guests begging for more!
-This recipe is always a winning Sunday dinner idea!
+Once it is slow-roasted to the desired degree of doneness, put it in a high-heat oven for about 15 minutes before serving to achieve a beautifully crisp, browned crust on the outside, which adds tons of flavor.
+Serve this delicacy over my mashed potato recipe, and your guests will be begging for more!
+This recipe is always a winner for Sunday dinner, too!

 This was by far the best (and simplest) way to perfection with the